Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 So if your dog has repeated bladder infections, or is showing signs of a bladder infection, be sure to get a proper diagnosis to rule out the possibility of bladder cancer.

-Since canine transitional cell carcinomas can spread rather rapidly, as the disease progresses, the dog will show other symptoms.
+Also, since TCC can spread (metastasize) rather rapidly, as the disease progresses, the dog will show other symptoms depending on where the cancer has spread to.

 For example, if the tumor has spread to the bones, the dog can show signs of lameness.